Auction-based Adaptive Resource Allocation Optimization in Dense and Heterogeneous IoT Networks: Auction types

-Vickery-Clarke-Groves mechanism \eqref{Eq: VCG_mechanism} is efficient in dealing with max-min fairness resource allocation with the intuitive of whenever an inefficient choice is selected there's a possibility to recover a set of side payments among IoT bidders with the property that every bidder would prefer the efficient choice including the side payments to the inefficient choice.
-In other words, if a specific node $k$ is selected an arbitrary STFS segment $n$ via the indicator $\left[c_{k}^{n}\right]^{'}$ inefficiently, the VCG mechanism facilitates the network entities to utilize collateral strategy space which is beneficial for all IoT nodes to compensate the inefficient resource allocation $\left[c_{k}^{n}\right]^{'}$.

-\begin{lemma} Truth telling is a dominant strategy under any Groves mechanism. \end{lemma} The Grove mechanism \eqref{Eq: Grove_mechanism_1}, \eqref{Eq: Grove_mechanism_2} optimizes the choice of each IoT node $c_{k}^{n}$, based on the assumption of all nodes disclosed the true utility function which explains in lemma~\ref{Thm: BNE_VCG} (proof: P289, theorem $10.4.2$ in \cite{multiagent_shoham_GT}) similar to in SPSB, lemma \ref{Thm: BNE_SPSB}.
+The Grove mechanism \eqref{Eq: Grove_mechanism_1}, \eqref{Eq: Grove_mechanism_2} optimizes the choice of each IoT node $c_{k}^{n}$, based on the assumption of all nodes disclosed the true utility function (P289, Theorem $10.4.2$ in \cite{multiagent_shoham_GT}) similar to in SPSB, lemma \ref{Thm: BNE_SPSB}.
 Under Groves's mechanism, the earning surplus of each node does not rely only on the individual resource allocation, due to imposed payments, which is explained in \eqref{Eq: Grove_mechanism_2}.
-Since IoT node $k$ is paid the surplus of all the other nodes $k \in \mathcal{K}~\setminus~k$ under the chosen allocation, each IoT entity $k$ motivates in surplus maximization of neighbor devices as in maximizing $k^{th}$ own.
-In addition, the Green-Laffont lemma~\ref{Thm: VCG_Green_Laffont} (proof: P290-292, theorem $10.4.3$ in \cite{multiagent_shoham_GT}) strictly implies the ability of efficient resource allocation in dominant bidding strategies among IoT nodes with arbitrary quasilinear surplus utilities via Groves mechanisms only despite the other types of dominant strategy truthful mechanisms presence in the quasilinear setting.
+Since IoT node $k$ is paid the surplus of all the other nodes under the chosen allocation, the $k$th node will be motivated towards surplus maximization of neighboring devices.